 It is important to get outside of yourself—both personally and organizationally.
 If you are not allowing someone to speak into your life and the life of your organization, then you are missing an opportunity to become more of what you can be.

 The process of seeing clearly involves being self-aware, understanding that you may not be seeing clearly, and being willing to employ new paradigms.
 Only through going through this process continuously—usually with the aid of outside counsel—will you be able to chart the course you want with your business.
+Then again, you could always ask business advice from the Cheshire Cat.

 Did you know …?
 I am an experienced coach.
 I can help you with seeing your way clearly to your goals.
 Click the button “Start the Conversation” to learn more.